Cmarquardt17/MedicalSocialNetwork/UserDocumentation.md

 	To report a bug, there will be a contact us button on the bottom of each webpage of the social network.
 When clicked on, the contact us page will bring the user to a page that asks for their name, email and the issue.
 A resource for how to write a good bug report is listed below:  https://bugs.java.com/bugdatabase/.

 <h2>Currently Working</h2>
-    For our Complete Feature Release, the functionality of our webApp is listed below:
+    For our Final Release, our webApp is fully functional.
-    * Sign Up
-    * Login
-    * Contact Us
-    * Add Friend and UnFriend on both Clinican and Patient side
-    * Sharing Information